FEHD Logo

 • A brief personal statement (Recommended)

-In <400 words, please write a brief personal statement.
-What are your aspirations for personal development, work, or further study after obtaining this English-language, Psychology Taught Masters degree?
-Please briefly describe your aspirations, your past relevant experiences (e.g. work experience, community work, past degrees, other relevant experience or non-academic achievement), and how this programme will help you reach those future aspirations.
+In up to 400 words, please write a brief personal statement.
+What are your aspirations for personal development, work, or further study after obtaining this English-language, Master's degree in Psychology?
+Please briefly describe your aspirations, your past relevant experiences (e.g., work experience, community work, past degrees, other relevant experience or non-academic achievement), and how this programme will help you reach those future aspirations.

-The tuition fee is HK$3,945 per credit, which is provisional and subject to adjustment.
+The tuition fee is HK$4,200 per credit, which is provisional and subject to adjustment.
 Tuition fees paid are normally not refundable or transferable.

-(For those required to take the bridging course, the tuition fee is HK$153,855)
+(For those required to take the bridging course, the tuition fee is HK$163,800)

-The Department of Psychology Entrance Scholarship for the Master of Social Sciences in Psychology (Schools and Community Settings) Programme will be awarded to 2 participants with good academic performance and notable contribution to non-academic achievement enrolled in the 2023/24 academic year.
+The Department of Psychology Entrance Scholarship for the Master of Social Sciences in Psychology (Schools and Community Settings) Programme will be awarded to a maximum of two new students who are enrolled in the 2024/25 academic year.
+To be eligible, students must have demonstrated an outstanding academic background and achieved exceptional academic accomplishments during their undergraduate studies.
 Each awardee will receive HK$10,000.

 Any eligible applicants who fulfilled the selection criteria will be automatically considered for the scholarship.